markdom/specification/1.0/markdom.md

 ## Markup representations {#markup}

-It should generally be possible to represent a [*Markdom document*] in a given rich text or markup language because Markdom has been designed with the intent that the largest possible number of applications can produce a reasonable output.
+Because Markdom has been designed with the intent that the largest possible number of applications can produce a reasonable output, it should generally be possible to represent a [*Markdom document*] in a given rich text or markup language.
 This includes lightweight markup languages that use formatting instructions that closely resemble their intended purpose (e.g. CommonMark, ...), structural formatting languages (e.g. HTML, ...) and procedural formatting languages (e.g. LaTeX).

-Interpreting a markup language as a [*Markdom document*] is generally not easily possible, unless the markup language has a set of formatting instructions that is similar to that of Markdom (e.g. CommonMark, ...).
+Interpreting a markup language as a [*Markdom document*] is generally not possible, unless the markup language has a set of formatting instructions that is similar to that of Markdom (e.g. CommonMark, ...).

 ### CommonMark {#markup-cm}